Enhanced security monitoring

 • Your Azure Databricks workspace must be on the Premium plan.

-To enable enhanced security monitoring on a workspace, see Use Azure portal to enable settings on a new workspace.
+To enable enhanced security monitoring on a workspace, see Enable enhanced security and compliance features using the Azure portal.

 Updates may take up to six hours to propagate to all environments and to downstream systems like billing.
 Workloads that are actively running continue with the settings that were active at the time of starting the cluster or other compute resource, and new settings will start applying the next time these workloads are started.